 More than 50% of the bone around your teeth can disappear before any signs of looseness or pain begin to appear.
 The bone around teeth never regenerates, so this loss becomes permanent and harder to control as the bacteria hide deeper into the gums.
 Untreated gum disease leads to abscess and generalized tooth loss in many advanced cases.

 We draw on objective clinical data to form a gum disease diagnosis and to grade the condition.
 The small collar of gum around each tooth usually sits 2-3 millimeters deep, a small crevice easily cleaned by floss or toothpicks.
-Dr. Reese or our hygiene team can measure and chart multiple areas using a small measuring device.
+Dr. Reese, Dr. Harvey, or our hygiene team can measure and chart multiple areas using a small measuring device.
 If these measurements register beyond 3 millimeters and include bleeding areas, the disease is present.
 Deeper findings indicate more advanced disease than shallower readings.

-Dr. Reese will also consider the texture and shape of your gums, and any movement detectable in each tooth.
+Dr. Reese and Dr. Harvey will also consider the texture and shape of your gums, and any movement detectable in each tooth.
 It’s also vital to examine the levels, shape, and density of the bone around your teeth on digital x-rays.
 By drawing together numerous findings, a clear picture forms about your gum condition.

 After establishing a diagnosis defining the severity of gum disease, a personalized treatment plan can be developed with you.
 In milder forms with little or no bone loss, one or two visits with our hygiene team may bring the condition under control.
 When you leave our office with a strategy for daily home care and an established schedule for maintenance, little additional treatment may be needed.

-If the inflammation has advanced with measurable bone loss, a proactive approach halting the destruction should be strongly considered.
+If the inflammation has advanced with measurable bone loss, a proactive approach to halting the destruction should be strongly considered.
 Often we will suggest gentle numbing of your gums for your comfort during the deeper cleaning process.
 One area at a time undergoes meticulous cleaning above and below the gum line, usually over several visits.
 The infected collar or pocket around each tooth, including the mineralized tartar, must be carefully cleaned out with hand and ultrasonic instruments.
 Polishing of the teeth to establish glassy surfaces that help repel stain and plaque accumulation usually finishes this initial therapy.

 Regular home care is critical to arrest the progression of gum disease.
 Within a few hours of a careful cleaning, the bacteria begin to repopulate and adhere to the teeth.
 Plaque left undisturbed will start to harden and mineralize within 24 hours.
 And deeper gum pockets require even more diligence to prevent the bacteria from burrowing further into the foundation of your teeth.